freeCodeCamp/guide/src/pages/clojure/hashmaps/index.md

     a-hashmap
     ; => {:c 3, :b 2, :a 1}

 You can also define them using a hashmap literal.
 This is often more concise and clear.
-Using commas to separate key/value pairs in hashmaps is recommended, as it can make the boundaries more clear.
+Using commas to separate key/value pairs in hashmaps is recommended, as it can make the boundaries more clear:

     ;; This hashmap is actually in the right order, unlike the one above.
     (def another-hashmap {:a 1, :b 2, :c 3})